Skip to content

 Workflow

-A blank workflow file can be created by using the s4n workflow create command.
+A blank workflow file can be created by using the s4n create command.

 Command